 It’s a Balancing Act

-Chocolate beer is all about balancing flavours to achieve a pleasant palate experience and to produce a drink that will appeal to a love of beer and chocolate.
+Chocolate beers are all about balancing flavours to achieve a pleasant palate experience and to produce a drink that will appeal to a love of beer and chocolate.
 Just as chocolate ranges in flavour from light to dark, there are a host of chocolate beers to try – some bitter and others sweeter.